Pain in life is inevitable but suffering doesn't need to be. Use mindfulness to manage suffering better.

 An anxiety disorder can be:

 However, anxiety isn’t always chronic or linked to a disorder.
-Feelings of anxiety are becoming more and more common with the daily stresses and worries of life being amped up in this connected and fast-paced world.
+Feelings of anxiety and anxious thoughts are becoming more and more common with the daily stresses and worries of life being amped up in this connected and fast-paced world.

 News cycles are getting shorter.
 The amount of outrage and negativity being pushed out into the world is growing.
 The number of hours worked is increasing.
 Bills and expenses are stacking up.
 It’s no wonder so many people dwell on worries and feel pressure from their work, families, and problems.